f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 **Navigation:** Local Traffic > Pools > Pool List

-..
-Note:: Other pools may exist than the ones in the table below.
+.. note:: Other pools may exist than the ones in the table below.
 The pools in this table are the ones relevant to this class.

 .. list-table::
    :header-rows: 1